 Lastly, consider including an “About” button that displays helpful support information such as the version number of the Add-in and other basic configuration settings.
 The easier it is for users to access support information, the more likely it is that they will use it when requesting support.

+Mindjet for Windows API

 7 Appendices

 7.1 About this Documentation